A PDF of this policy is at the bottom of the page.

 2-4.
 Prohibited Uses

 The state Constitution, state and federal laws, and the Ethics in Public Service Act strictly prohibit certain private activity and certain uses of university resources.
 These rules explicitly prohibit at all times the private use of university resources for outside business or employment, consulting, personal businesses, certain private uses, soliciting, campaigning, lobbying, or other types of prohibited uses as set forth below.
+The state Constitution also prohibits the gifting of state resources.

 a.
 Outside Business or Employment: University resources may not be used for the purpose of conducting an outside business, private employment, or other activities conducted for private financial gain.
 EWU Policy 401-02 (Additional or Outside Employment) contains other limitations regarding additional or outside employment.